Patstrom/thesis-experiment/README.md

 cargo run --release program.<strat>.<rate>
 ```

+For convenience the is a `mir_directory.sh` script to which you can give the `data/programs`
+directory and it will run the command on all directories in that directory.

 #### cost\_analysis
 A python script to generate the boxplots visualizing the estimated cost of each program

 #### gadget\_analysis
 A python script to generate the bar graphs that visualizes frequence of gadgets in programs

+### Plots